Iron Poisoning (Hemachromatosis) in Horses

 Symptomatic treatment of iron toxicosis involves:

-• Chelation therapy: chelating agents bind to excess iron in the system and help its excretion from the body
+• Chelation therapy (chelating agents bind to excess iron in the system and help its excretion from the body)

-Currently, there is definitive treatment for chronic iron toxicosis.
+Currently, there is no definitive treatment for chronic iron toxicosis.
 Removing the source of iron and monitoring for changes in liver and cardiac function are recommended in these cases.

 Prognosis for iron toxicosis varies widely, in accordance with the underlying cause, the timing of treatment, and the extent of organ damage.